Employment Lawyers in California

 Separation & Severance Agreements

 When employees leave a company, there may be concerns about future legal claims.
 Employers will often give the departing employee a separation or severance agreement to sign wherein the employee receives a benefit package in exchange for waiving his or her right to sue the company.
 The agreement may also contain non-disparagement and non-compete provisions.
 We assist employers in drafting appropriate agreements to minimize the risks of a lawsuit.
-Our attorneys also counsel employees regarding whether it is in their best interest to accept the agreement or attempt to negotiate for a better package, or even make a legal claim.
+Our attorneys also counsel employees regarding whether it is in their best interest to accept the agreement, attempt to negotiate for a better package, or make a legal claim.

 Employee Handbooks